 Joint Training Program (JTP)

-The JTP is managed by International Policy Division and the program provides a range of general defence courses relating to; military law, UN training, financial management, disaster management, aviation safety, operations and technology.
+The JTP is managed by International Policy Division and the program provides a range of general defence courses relating to; military law, Cyber Security, UN training, financial management, disaster management, aviation safety, operations and technology.
 Further information relating to the JTP is provided below.

 Single Service Training (SST)

 SST positions are made available by the individual services (Army, Navy, Air Force) and the program provides places for foreign officers on specific service courses.
 The foreign officers complete the training alongside their Australian counterparts.
 The courses relate to developing service specific skills relating to; command, leadership, management, trade skills and military skills.

 One Defence International Training Centre (DITC) Thai Seconded Officer (TSO) position is allocated to Thailand on a competitive secondment between the four services (RTArF, RTA, RTN, RTAF) every two years.
 Please contact the DCO to request further information with regard to this position.

 One ADFA Foreign Military Liaison Officer (FMLO) position is rotated to Thailand every five years.
 Please contact the DCO to request further information with regard to this position.